 The Montgomery County Thanksgiving Parade is the biggest Thanksgiving parade in the metro DC area.
 Step into the magical winter wonderland and enjoy the larger-than-life inflatable turkeys and penguins, beautiful twinkling floats, traditional marching bands, festive dancing groups, and good ol' Santa himself and his elves.
 Don't miss out on this amazing holiday tradition.

-Black Friday starts on Thanksgiving Day at the White Marsh Mall in Baltimore, giving savvy shoppers even more time to take advantage of stellar deals.
+Black Friday starts on Thanksgiving Day at the White Marsh Mall in Baltimore, giving savvy shoppers more time to take advantage of stellar deals.
 Doors open at 6 p.m. on Thanksgiving and reopen at 6 a.m.
 Friday morning.

 The Baltimore American Indian Center Heritage Museum is a newer museum showcasing the lives and contributions of Native Americans in the Maryland area.
-This Thanksgiving, take time to learn more about the people that started it all.
+This Thanksgiving, take time to learn more about the people who started it all.